TCL-AILab/Abandon_Bayer-Filter_See_in_the_Dark/README.md

 ## Citation
 If you find this project useful in your research, please consider citing:

+'''
+@article{dong2022learning,
+  title={Learning to Erase the Bayer-Filter to See in the Dark}, author={Dong, Xingbo and Xu, Wanyan and Miao, Zhihui and Ma, Lan and Zhang, Chao and Yang, Jiewen and Jin, Zhe and Teoh, Andrew Beng Jin and Shen, Jiajun}, journal={arXiv preprint arXiv:2203.04042}, year={2022}
+}
+'''

 ## License
 <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc/4.0/80x15.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/">Creative Commons Attribution-NonCommercial 4.0 International License</a>.